Atrocities in the Congo Free State: Historiography and the term "genocide"

-In 1999 Hochschild published King Leopold's Ghost, a book detailing the atrocities committed during the Free State existence.
+In 1999 Hochschild published King Leopold's Ghost, a book detailing the atrocities committed during the Free State's existence.
 The book became a bestseller in Belgium, but aroused criticism from former Belgian colonialists and some academics as exaggerating the extent of the atrocities and population decline.
 Around the 50th anniversary of the Congo's independence from Belgium in 2010, numerous Belgian writers published content about the Congo.
-Historian Idesbald Goddeeris criticised these works—including Van Reybrouk's Congo: A History—for taking a softened stance on the atrocities committed in the Congolese Free State, saying "They acknowledge the dark period of the Congo Free State, but ...they emphasize that the number of victims was unknown and that the terror was concentrated in particular regions."
+Historian Idesbald Goddeeris criticised these works—including Van Reybrouk's Congo: A History—for taking a softened stance on the atrocities committed in the Congolese Free State, saying "They acknowledge the dark period of the Congo Free State, but ... they emphasize that the number of victims was unknown and that the terror was concentrated in particular regions."

-The term "Congolese genocide" is often used in an unrelated sense to refer to the mass murder and rape committed in the eastern Congo in the aftermath of the Rwandan genocide (and the ensuing Second Congo War) between 1998 and 2003.
+The term "Congolese genocide" is also used to refer to the mass murder and rape committed in the eastern Congo in the aftermath of the Rwandan genocide (and the ensuing Second Congo War) between 1998 and 2003.